Stable flatness of nonarchimedean hyperenveloping algebras: The result

 \section{The result}

 Throughout this note we freely use basic notions of nonarchimedean functional analysis as presented in \cite{NFA}.
+Let $L$ be a completely valued nonarchimedean field.
 We begin by recalling the necessary relative homological algebra following \cite{K2},\cite{P},\cite{T1}.
 We emphasize that as in \cite{K2},\cite{T2} (but in contrast to \cite{P}) our preferred choice of topological tensor product is the completed inductive topological tensor product $\hat{\otimes}_\Lw$.
 By a {\it topological algebra} $A$ we mean a complete Hausdorff locally convex $\Lw$-space together with a separately continuous multiplication.
-For a topological algebra $A$ we denote by $\mathcal{M}_A$ the category of complete Hausdorff locally convex $\Lw$-spaces with a separately continuous (left resp. right) $A$-module structure.
+For a topological algebra $A$ we denote by $\mathcal{M}_A$ the category of complete Hausdorff locally convex $\Lw$-spaces with a separately continuous left $A$-module structure (to ease notation we denote the right version by the same symbol).
 Morphisms are continuous module maps and the Hom-functor is denoted by $\Lh_A(.,.)$.
 A morphism is called {\it strong} if it is strict with closed image and if both its kernel and its image admit complements by closed $\Lw$-subspaces.
-The category $\Mo_A$ is endowed with a structure of exact category by declaring a sequence to be $s$-exact if it is exact as a sequence of abstract vector spaces and all occuring maps are strong.
+The category $\Mo_A$ is endowed with a structure of exact category by declaring a sequence to be {\it $s$-exact} if it is exact as a sequence of abstract vector spaces and if all occuring maps are strong.
 Finally, a module $P\in\mathcal{M}_A$ is called {\it $s$-projective} if the functor $\Lh_A(P,.)$ transforms short $s$-exact sequences into exact sequences of abstract $\Lw$-vector spaces.
-A {\it projective resolution} of $M\in\mathcal{M}_A$ is an acyclic complex $P_\bullet\rightarrow M$ where each $P_n$ is $s$-projective and all maps are strong.
+A {\it projective resolution} of $M\in\mathcal{M}_A$ is an augmented complex $P_\bullet\rightarrow M$ which is $s$-exact and where each $P_n$ is $s$-projective.
 A standard argument shows that $\mathcal{M}_A$ has enough projectives and that any object admits a projective resolution.
-As usual for a left resp. right $A$-module $N$ and $M$ we denote by $M\hat{\otimes}_A N$ the quotient of $M\hat{\otimes}_L N$ by the closure of the subspace generated by elements of the form $ma\otimes n-m\otimes an, a\in A, m\in M, n\in N$.
+As usual for a left resp. right $A$-module $N$ resp. $M$ we denote by $M\hat{\otimes}_A N$ the quotient of $M\hat{\otimes}_L N$ by the closure of the subspace generated by elements of the form $ma\otimes n-m\otimes an, a\in A, m\in M, n\in N$.
 Given a projective resolution $P_\bullet\rightarrow M$ we define as usual